bowen1993/leetcodes/median-of-two-sorted-arrays.md

 For an array a with length n, the median would a\[n/2 + 1\] \(n is odd\) or \(a\[n/2\] + a\[n/2 + 1\]\) / 2 \(n is even\).
 Here if we can find kth smallest value in two arrays, then we can find the median.

+To find the kth smallest number in two arrays.